vaibhav-k/NMF-Univerity-of-Tokyo/README.md

 I have made the code in this repository available, for use as a library, on https://pypi.org/project/bignmf/.

-To install the library,    pip3 install bignmf
+To install the library -
+  pip3 install bignmf